-Within Bournemouth, Christchurch and Poole (BCP) this quarter on-call appliance availability was at 80.09% and Wholetime appliance availability was at 97.60%.
-Year to date performance against our response standards is currently being monitored for sleeping risk properties and road traffic collisions.
+In this quarter, on-call appliance availability was at 83.8%, with optimal availability at 83.8%.
+Wholetime appliance availability was at 97.50%.

+Year to date performance, against our response standards, is currently being monitored for sleeping risk properties and road traffic collisions.
 Operational competence of staff is currently good and in line with target.
-We are monitoring breathing apparatus and incident command for on-call staff.